California “Grasslands” vs. Altered State(s)

 No doubt the nourishing “black pies” made from the seeds of the indigenous “grasses” the natives provided them in the vicinity of Purissima Creek, just as “the soldiers’ pease gave out”, enhanced the party’s esteem for the people, who at that point were noticeably no longer referred to as “heathens” in the journal, despite their nakedness [Crespí (2001) section 232, p.
 583].

-Note that the black color suggests that chia, not a grass, was likely prominent in the ingredients of these pies, but journalists up through fairly recent times have used the term “grass” to loosely refer to all the species comprising rangelands.
+June 2024 Update: Verna’s previous interpetation was that the black color suggested that chia, or perhaps elderberry, not a grass, was likely prominent in the ingredients of these pies.
+Journalists up through fairly recent times have used the term “grass” to loosely refer to all the species comprising rangelands.

 So all those range managers who sought to eliminate it, egged on erroneously by that highly biased grass-centric perspective, exacerbated unmeasured impacts on soil erosion, water quality and water quantity, as emphasized on this site.
 Verna is well aware that elimination of coyote brush is still considered a virtuous task, as in 2015, at the Central Coast Rangeland Coalition meeting in Hollister, she heard an otherwise quite savvy and articulate range manager describe how she’d ingeniously tried painting the stuff with molasses to get the cattle to eat it, though that was a bit much for general practice.